Marc Mero: Training (1990–1991)

-World Championship Wrestling
+World Championship Wrestling (1991–1996)

 Early years (1991–1993)

-Several months after his FSCPW debut, Mero attended a World Championship Wrestling television taping and was given a tryout, losing to Doom in a squash match.
+Several months after his FSCPW debut, Mero attended a World Championship Wrestling television taping and was given a tryout, losing to NWA World Tag Team Champions Doom in a non-title squash match.
 Mero appeared with WCW as an enhancement talent for several months.
 Mero competed in his first match on the May 1, 1991 episode of WorldWide, where he was defeated by Sid Vicious.
 He was eventually signed to a contract by booker Dusty Rhodes.
 Rhodes repackaged Mero with the ring name Johnny B. Badd (as a nod to the Chuck Berry song "Johnny B. Goode") and he was given the character of a flamboyant Little Richard look-alike.
 He was initially a villain and managed by Teddy Long.
 He debuted at the inaugural SuperBrawl pay-per-view, on May 19, 1991, where he was introduced as Long's newest client.
 He made his televised in-ring debut on the June 1 episode of World Championship Wrestling against enhancement talent Kip Abee.
 Badd made his pay-per-view debut at The Great American Bash, where he lost to The Yellow Dog by disqualification after Long tried to remove Yellow Dog's mask.

 Badd was heavily pushed upon his debut, being placed in the rankings of the top ten contenders for the World Heavyweight Championship due to a dominant undefeated streak.
 He put his lip stickers on the faces of his defeated opponents after matches.
 On August 25, he participated in a tournament for the vacated United States Heavyweight Championship, where he faced Yellow Dog to a no contest in the quarter-final.
 As a result, both men were eliminated from the tournament.
 Badd suffered his first pinfall loss on television on the September 5 Clash of the Champions XVI: Fall Brawl, where he was pinned by the United States Heavyweight Champion Sting.
 Badd continued his dominance with a win over Jimmy Garvin at Halloween Havoc and unsuccessfully challenged Brian Pillman for the Light Heavyweight Championship on the November 19 Clash of the Champions XVII.